Sale2002/Project-Data-Ecommerce/README.md

 ### SQL result:
 ![image](https://github.com/user-attachments/assets/10791443-5924-4085-81e0-3cb260140f27)
 # IV.
 Conclusion
-In conclusion, my exploration of the eCommerce dataset using SQL on Google BigQuery has provided valuable insights into essential metrics such as total visits, pageviews, transactions, bounce rate, and revenue per traffic source.
-These insights offer a solid foundation for data-driven decision-making, helping businesses optimize performance and understand customer behavior more effectively.
+In conclusion, my exploration of the eCommerce dataset using SQL on Google BigQuery has provided **valuable insights** into **essential metrics** such as total visits, pageviews, transactions, bounce rate, and revenue per traffic source.
+These insights offer a solid foundation for **data-driven decision-making**, helping businesses **optimize performance** and understand **customer behavior** more effectively.
 To gain a deeper understanding of key trends and patterns, the next step will be to visualize the data using tools like Power BI or Tableau, enhancing clarity and accessibility for stakeholders.
-Overall, this project demonstrates the power of combining SQL with big data tools like Google BigQuery to efficiently analyze large datasets and extract actionable insights.
+Overall, this project demonstrates the power of combining SQL with big data tools like Google BigQuery to **efficiently analyze large datasets and extract actionable insights**.